Concept for a Space-based Near-Solar Neutrino Detector: Introduction

 \section{Introduction}

-Since neutrinos interact only weakly they are hard to detect; nevertheless, within the last ten years neutrino detectors on earth have started to reliably detect neutrinos from the fusion reactions in the interior of the sun and scientists have started to use this information to investigate the sun’s nuclear furnace.
+Since neutrinos only interact weakly, they are hard to detect; nevertheless, within the last ten years neutrino detectors on Earth have started to reliably detect neutrinos from the fusion reactions inside the Sun and scientists have started to use this information to investigate the Sun’s nuclear furnace.
+For example, Super Kamiokande (Super K) has been able to produce a now-famous image of the sun in Neutrinos\cite{ref:SuperKDetector}, and Borexino has been able to experimentally verify high metallicity standard solar models' (SSM) predicted neutrino fluxes\cite{ref:BorexinoSolar}.
 These neutrino detectors are normally very large and deep underground.
 They are large because they need as much mass as possible to capture more neutrinos, and they are underground to reduce background rates.
-If a neutrino detector could operate in space, what advantages would it have to perform unique science?
-Clearly to just take a neutrino detector into space may not bring any new science unless the possibility for dramatically enhancing the neutrino flux was associated with this endeavor, but it could also be of interest if it can dramatically reduce solar neutrino backgrounds to see other processes such as dark matter or galactic neutrinos currently hidden by a large solar neutrino presence at the earth.
+Clearly there is a scientific advantage associated with the increased neutrino flux of flying near the sun, but there is also scientific merit in designing a space-capable detector which can get further from the sun and benefit from the decreased solar neutrino flux to search for galactic neutrinos or for weakly interacting dark matter candidates.